DirectoryTree/LdapRecord-Docs/laravel/v3/lumen.md

 A new LDAP configuration file will be created in your `config` directory.

-Then, inside of your `.env` file, paste the following to configure your LDAP connection:
+Then, inside your `.env` file, paste the following to configure your LDAP connection:

 ```text
 LDAP_LOGGING=true